jumppad-labs/jumppad/README.md

 ## Questions
 ## Is Shipyard like Terraform?
-Kind of but more about local environments rather than infrastructure
+Kind of, but more about local environments rather than infrastructure

 ## Why not use Docker Compose?
 Docker Compose is one of our favourite tools but we found it does not manage dependencies particulary well.
 Compose also works on a really low level of abstraction.
 Shipyard addresses these missing features.